SixArm/youtube-html-parser/README.md

-# YouTube HTML parser to output a list of simple URIs and titles.
+# YouTube HTML parser:<br>to output a list of simple URIs and titles

 Syntax: